By Nancy Da Silva

 The first and probably most important thing you can do also rests on the assumption that you’re planning to get pregnant.
 Once you have made the decision to try and conceive, it’s time to get in the best possible shape that you can.
 You want to give your potential baby the healthiest environment to grow and develop in.

 You weren’t planning to become a parent now.
 You haven’t had time to ready your body to be in peak physical condition to give your baby the best start in its development.
-Are there still things you can do even at this point, where you are overweight, to help your baby develop normally and decrease any health risks to the both of you?
+Are there still things you can do even at this point, if you are overweight, to help your baby develop normally and decrease any health risks to both of you?

-The thing to keep in mind is even if you’re already overweight going into the pregnancy, your doctor will probably advise you that you should be gaining a further fifteen to twenty-five pounds.
+The thing to keep in mind is that, even if you’re already overweight going into the pregnancy, your doctor will probably advise you that you should be gaining a further fifteen to twenty-five pounds.
 But because this will have to be a healthy weight gain, you will need to get your body into good shape as soon as you discover you’re pregnant.
 This means implementing exercise and a change in diet immediately.
 While some doctors caution against any sort of dramatic weight loss, researchers are trying to determine if it’s all right for an overweight woman to lose a considerable amount of weight while avoiding any harm to the fetus.
-The main concern is that the fatty acids in your body will not be completely metabolized if carbohydrates are limited and proteins are increased as is the case in most restrictive diets.
+The main concern is that the fatty acids in your body will not be completely metabolized if carbohydrates are limited and proteins are increased, as is the case in most restrictive diets.
 The ideal diet then must become more about balance than restriction.

-Healthy foods rich in iron like dark vegetables and meat are vital as is calcium for your baby to develop strong bones and teeth.
-If you’re lactose intolerant there are calcium supplements available and there are calcium rich foods besides those with lactose that you can consume like almonds, salmon, dark leafy greens and even rhubarb.
+Healthy foods rich in iron like dark vegetables and meat are vital, as is calcium for your baby to develop strong bones and teeth.
+If you’re lactose intolerant, there are calcium supplements available and there are calcium-rich foods besides those with lactose that you can consume, like almonds, salmon, dark leafy greens, and even rhubarb.